adrestia716/curriculum_vitae/README.md

 CSPO, Scrum Alliance, Jun 2017

 # Work History

+## Munich ReInsurance (via Wavestone) - Munich, GE (Remote) - January 2023 - Current
+*Munich Re Group or Munich Reinsurance Company is a German multinational insurance company based in Munich, Germany and is the world's largest reinsurer.*
+** Data Center Transformation US Business Solutions Manager** Work on a project which involved a large-scale server transformation, migrating over 1200 physical servers across the United States to cloud-based solutions (AWS and VCF).
+### Key Achievements
+- Established and maintained effective communication and collaboration with geographically dispersed teams in London, Munich, Noita (India), and across the US.
+This ensured seamless coordination and efficient execution of the migration process.
+- Developed a comprehensive project plan, including clear timelines, milestones, and resource allocation.
+Implemented project metrics to track progress and identify potential risks.
+Regularly communicated project status and budget updates to upper management through weekly reports.
+- Leveraged in-depth knowledge of cloud migration methodologies (AWS & VCF) and physical server infrastructure to ensure a smooth transition.
+This included identifying dependencies, developing migration strategies, and overseeing the technical execution.

 ## Clearsense - Jacksonville, Florida (REMOTE) - December 2021-April 2022
 *Clearsense is a data platform for healthcare that enables real-time insights into clinical, operational, and financial metrics*